 Cases in the Ukrainian language mean that the ending of nouns, adjectives, and other words associated with those nouns change.
 If you have not been introduced to this concept yet, you have been learning words and phrases in their isolated pure forms.

 Right? Україна – Ukraine.

-As you deep in learning Ukrainian you are going to start seeing words that you think you know but for some reason, they look different.
+As you go deeper into learning Ukrainian, you will start seeing words that you think you know, but that for some reason look different.

 Why did Україна turn to України?

 З Україною в серці! – With Ukraine in the heart! Україна turned to Україною.

 And, finally, here we have:

 (Ukrainian (football) fans slogan) Україна turned to Українo.

 So your head may be spinning, and you’re thinking, “What is happening?
 I thought I knew the word for Ukraine?..”